KabalMcBlade/Nix/README.md

 I had started to implement also the AVX512, for the skylake subset, but I'm unable to test it, hence I leave that for a next implementation.

+Now I'm bored to implement this library without any purpose.
+Hence I'm going to stop the developening of this and start a project that actually using this.

+> Why I did such effort?
+> The answer is easy: I want a lightweight math library with low overhead, with NO vtable call, optimized as good as I need, full SIMD (no scalar) and easy to use.

 # Build Status